MicMoony/AutodeskCleanUninstall/README.md

 ## Notes
 - Log files are generated in `C:\Temp\Logs` and follow the naming convention: `AutodeskCleanUninstall_YYYYMMDD_HHMMSS.log`.
 - Review the log file after running the script for a detailed record of all actions.
+- Most folders and registry keys are automatically removed by the script.
+If some items remain because of insufficient permissions or custom installation paths, refer to the [Manual Steps](#manual-steps) section.

+## Manual Steps
+Some steps cannot be fully automated and may require user intervention:

+- Run the Microsoft Program Install and Uninstall Troubleshooter to remove any residual Autodesk software: https://aka.ms/Program_Install_and_Uninstall

 ## Disclaimer
 This script is provided "as-is" without warranty of any kind.
 Use at your own risk.